Health and Safety

 Student Behavior and Expectations

 The following safety protocols are meant to protect our students, faculty, staff, and the surrounding community.
 Please note that SCU reserves the right to maintain more restrictive provisions than Santa Clara County.

 - Daily Symptom Tracking.
-All students who come onto the campus, regardless of whether they are living on or off campus, are required to complete the online version of the Daily Symptom Tracker.
+All students who come to campus, regardless of whether they are living on or off campus, are required to complete the online version of the Daily Symptom Tracker.
 The app will guide you each morning to track any symptoms that could indicate the presence of COVID-19, and what to do if any symptoms are detected.
 The Daily Symptom Tracker can be accessed via the SCU Mobile App.

 - Prevention Behavior.
 Students are expected to commit to the Bronco COVID-19 Pact and thereby: